FROM PAST TO PRESENT

 The oldest son of Olavi and Arja, Juha Olavi Kujala (born 1971) who now runs the farm first became interested in herding reindeers in his early youth, just like his father had done a generation before.
 Learning by doing like his father did has been the way to master the skill of reindeer herding.
 To continue the tradition, Juha’s two sons both have their own earmarks and their own reindeers just in case they happen to pick up the family tradition in this occupation at the family farm.

 Juha works as the head of the local reindeer herders and a full-time reindeer herder and now in reindeer tourism.
 Juha is a courageous fellow and moving into reindeer tourism at the end of 2016 was a natural choice for Juha and something he felt he had to accomplish.
 Prior to this move he had a long work history at Rukakeskus with years of experience within the tourism industry.
-The big reindeer farm is now trying to find both its own niche and forms as a small, young and different business operation within the tourism business in Kuusamo.
-To achieve just that, Juha has an artistic reindeer princess beside him to achieve their goals together.
+Juha's wife Jenni is a creative force in the farm developing cultural travel and amazing reindeer art.
+Juha calls her the heart of the farm.
+The traditional reindeer farm has nowdays a unique take on modern and sustainable tourism.